michelegz/astro-web-indexer/README.md

 ## 🤝 Contributing

 We welcome contributions!
+All pull requests should be made to the `dev` branch.
+The `main` branch is reserved for stable releases.

 Here's how you can help:

 1. 🍴 Fork the repository
-2. 🌿 Create a feature branch: `git checkout -b feature/my-feature`
+2. 🌿 Create a feature branch from `dev`: `git checkout -b feature/my-feature dev`
 3. 💾 Commit your changes: `git commit -am 'Add: my feature'`
-4. ⤴️ Push to the branch: `git push origin feature/my-feature`
+4. ⤴️ Push to your forked repository: `git push origin feature/my-feature`
-5. 🔍 Submit a pull request
+5. 🔍 Submit a pull request to the `dev` branch of the main repository.

 ### Versioning